NaeemSheikh/theEquipmentCompany/_site/README.md

-# The Equipment Company Website
----
+# theEquipmentCompany

-This is a website for The Equipment Company.
-This website was made using [this website theme](https://github.com/DevTips/Artists-Theme) layout.
+Website I made for The Equipment Company.